 Graduate courses are offered in the evenings and during the summer.
 These courses frequently are interdisciplinary in nature and are offered by faculty members from a wide variety of departments.
 Normally there are three half-unit evening courses each fall and spring semester, and one full-unit course, along with an additional half-unit course, in the summer term.
 With the exception of the accelerated summer term, graduate courses meet one and one-half hours once a week over the course of the 15-week semester.
 The graduate curriculum is planned on a two-year cycle.
 Course offerings and faculty members change each year, reflecting the diversity of interests and fields addressed by the program.
 Download the MALS 2014-15 academic calendar (pdf).

 Generally, at least one MALS course each term is designated as a liberal studies core course.
 These courses are explicitly interdisciplinary and writing intensive.
 We strongly encourage new students to take at least one liberal studies core course within the first year of the MALS program, preferably before applying for formal candidacy (see Graduate Admission).
-Liberal studies core courses scheduled for 2014–15 include the following: Politics, Culture and the Great Depression in fall 2014, Islam in the Modern World in spring 2015, and American Dead and Undead in summer 2015.
+Liberal studies core courses scheduled for 2015–16 include the following: Turn-of-the-Century Vienna and Prague in fall 2015, Transformation and Identity in Roman Empire in spring 2016, and Classical Traditions and Receptions in summer 2016.